Health and Safety Protocols for Live MSL Society Trainings & Events

 Though the MSL Society will take every precaution to reduce the risk of COVID-19 transmission, all participants should be aware that they can still come in contact with people who carry the virus while traveling to/from the conference and/or training programs.
 For this reason, the MSL Society requires attendees to be fully vaccinated to ensure the safety of everyone.

 Everyone from the MSL Society who will be working at the training or event will be fully vaccinated.
 We can not legally require other local staff to be vaccinated; however, we will work closely with all applicable entities to ensure on-site protocols follow the Centers for Disease Control and Prevention (CDC) guidelines.

 Before participants arrive on-site, they will be asked to provide proof of complete vaccination against COVID-19 with a vaccine approved by the World Health Organization (WHO) or the U.S. Food and Drug Administration (FDA).
-The MSL Society will collaborate with an official third party to help ensure all vaccinations are verified.

 Safety Measures On-Site

 Official health and safety guidelines on preventing transmission of COVID-19 are continually evolving.
 The MSL Society will base on-site protocols according to the latest guidelines and recommendations from the CDC and other appropriate local regulations.

 Before arrival, participants will receive specific requirements and guidelines for that particular training/event.
 Although some events/training may not require a facemask, all participants are welcome to wear one regardless.
 The MSL Society will be providing disposable masks and hand sanitizers on-site.